IDArlingTeam/IDArling/README.md

 # Acknowledgements

 This project is inspired by [Sol[IDA]rity](https://solidarity.re/).
 It started after contacting its authors and asking if it was ever going to be released to the public.
-[Lighthouse](https://github.com/gaasedelen/lighthouse) source code was also carefuly studied to understand how to write better IDA plugins.
+[Lighthouse](https://github.com/gaasedelen/lighthouse) source code was also carefully studied to understand how to write better IDA plugins.

-* Previous plugins, namely [CollabREate](https://github.com/cseagle/collabREate), [IDASynergy](https://github.com/CubicaLabs/IDASynergy), [YaCo](https://github.com/DGA-MI-SSI/YaCo), were studied during the developpement process;
+* Previous plugins, namely [CollabREate](https://github.com/cseagle/collabREate), [IDASynergy](https://github.com/CubicaLabs/IDASynergy), [YaCo](https://github.com/DGA-MI-SSI/YaCo), were studied during the development process;
 * The icons are edited and combined versions from the sites [freeiconshop.com](http://freeiconshop.com/) and [www.iconsplace.com](http://www.iconsplace.com).

 # Authors